bhwz/CalHub/README.md

 + TP to spawn after falling into the void
 + Disables weather changes (can be disabled in the config)
 + Configurable MOTD on join
 + Option to clear chat on join
++ Option to have players tp to spawn on join
 + Option to disable water/lava flow
 + Option to disable "fading" (ice melt, leaf decay, etc.)